 Air Quality Management Area 2

 Air Quality Management Area (AQMA) will be declared in part of Victoria Avenue close to the junctions with Priory Crescent, East Street and West Street.
-Please see the plan.
+You can email a request for a copy of the plan.

 The declaration of the AQMA follows a detailed assessment of nitrogen dioxide levels which exceed the national air quality goal.
 The ‘air quality aim’ for nitrogen dioxide is an Annual mean of 40µgm-3.